cdf1982/cdf1982.github.io/_posts/2019-09-14-glancecam_compatibility_issues_with_beta_8_of_macos_catalina.md

 image:
 tags: [glancecam]
 ---
+**Update 3 - Tuesday, September 24**<br>
+Great news! **macOS 10.15 Catalina beta 9**, launched yesterday, **completely fixed the compatibility issue that affected GlanceCam and other apps relying on OpenGL since with the previous beta 8**.

+Everything is fine as **the currently shipping version of GlanceCam, 2.7, is already 100% compatible with macOS 10.15 Catalina**; I'm so happy that the post below is now obsolete... 🥳

+The past two weeks were a bit of a rollecoaster 🎢, but thanks to Apple fixing that scary beta 8 bug in no time, and also the help of friends old and new (a special thanks to Steve 🙏, he knows why), not only my app is now back to the usual reliability and compatibility *(and I am proud that GlanceCam is compatible not only with the latest - even future - OSes, but that it also keeps support back to OS X 10.11)*, but it is in a much better position to leave behind OpenGL in a future release.

+Just this morning, before knowing that beta 9 resolved the crash at its root, I had a breakthrough in the implementation of an alternative, Metal-based, engine for GlanceCam.
+I will keep working on this major migration, thankfully without the pressure of an upcoming crisis, but keeping it at high priority: I still see great value in leaving OpenGL behind before Apple decides that it really is time to let it go.

+The fact that my app is 100% ready for Catalina is what I am here to write about, but there are a couple more thoughts I'd like to share:

+- Friends, **file ~~radars~~ Bug Reports!** I wasn't very hopeful that a 🐛 appeared in beta 8 was going to be resolved before the official launch of Catalina, and obviously the fact that Apple applications were crashing helped *a lot*, but I'm sure that my report, together with the many others I've seen filed in the last ten days or so, helped significantly in escalating the priority of this crash.

+- Since in my previous update I mentioned an emergency app update I submitted to Apple to warn users before the launch of Catalina, I think it's only fair to let you know that it did *not* pass App Review, as I honestly expected even before submitting it: you can't mention a future release of macOS, no exceptions; you also can't wait for the new OS to ship, because an app would not be approved if it crashes with the shipping version of macOS.
+Quite a catch 22, uh?
+But the App Review person I interacted with was very kind *(dare I say he or she felt my pain?
+I dare, because they clearly did!)* during the whole process, and it sparked an extended and helpful conversation 💯.

+I'm leaving the original post and update 1 and 2 "for archive purposes", but below this line, **everything is now obsolete**.

+---

 **Update 2 - Wednesday, September 18**<br>
 I have updates on multiple fronts about the crash described in the original post below:<br><br>
 First, I am aware of multiple Bug Reports filed to Apple in addition of mine (FB7276584): FB7253859, FB7283002, FB7265136, FB7281945.
 One of these reports yesterday received the following, somewhat encouraging, comment in Feedback Assistant: